 In Genesis, our first parents, they grabbed and they grasped some really bad food and they ate it and then their eyes were opened, they experienced lethal heartburn.
 For the two disciples (Emmaus), they were invited to the heavenly table to eat of the good food, the heavenly food and at the breaking of the bread they recognized Jesus the new Adam.
 Their eyes were opened and they exclaimed in joy, ‘Weren’t our hearts burning!’ and then they turned immediately and despite the dangers of the night, they hurried back to Jerusalem.
 So what is our take away from this comparison between Genesis and our Gospel, the Emmaus story?
 Well, we’re all sinners and unless we open our eyes to our own sinfulness, our own pride, our own sense that we are in charge of our lives, only then will we see that God is near us, he walks with us and he wants us to turn to Him.
 This pandemic has been a reminder of the fragility and the shortness of life yet many in our world, in our nation, in our parish and in our families are in fear.
 So many of us do not see that the Lord is walking alongside us, so I think initially we must open our eyes to see that we are sinners.
 In our pride we make ourselves out to be God, but once we can recognize our sinfulness just like the two disciples of Emmaus we can then open our eyes the second time and realize that all the time Jesus has been walking with us.
 (Stanley, 2020)

-The notion of a moral influence death was first popularized by Plato’s account of the death of Socrates in the Phaedo: asking Crito to sacrifice a rooster to healing Asclepius for the pharmakon (poison/cure) in order to cure him of the prison (sema) of his body (soma), and to provide the transformative effect on society produced from killed a good, just man for silly reasons.[11]
+The notion of a moral influence death was first popularized by Plato’s account of the death of Socrates in the Phaedo: asking Crito to sacrifice a rooster to healing Asclepius for the pharmakon (poison/cure) in order to cure him of the prison (sema) of his body (soma), and to provide the transformative effect on society produced from killing a good, just man for silly reasons.[11]
 It is through this lens that we can also understand the ideal of the impaled just man in Plato’s Republic.[12]
 And it was probably known at the time that Socrates had this ulterior motive for his noble death in his circle of peers.
 Xenophon said that Socrates wanted to die to avoid the senility of old age.
 More to the point, Aristophanes’ “Clouds” makes fun of Socrates for being silly, but it’s interesting that Plato said that this “parody” or caricature of Socrates was partially responsible for his death.[13]

 Walsh identifies the model of Socrates, as he is depicted in the Phaedo, as evidence against the idea that the Gospels were conveyed by literate spokespeople for the oral tradition of the community.
 Instead, they seem to be the product of Greco-Roman literary elites and their intellectual networks: